mozilla/remote-settings/docs/target-filters.rst

    **Example:** ``'google'``

    String containing the user's default search engine identifier.
-Identifiers are lowercase, and may by locale-specific (Wikipedia, for examnple, often has locale-specific codes like ``'wikipedia-es'``).
+Identifiers are lowercase, and may be locale-specific (Wikipedia, for example, often has locale-specific codes like ``'wikipedia-es'``).

    The default identifiers included in Firefox are: